The Seven Principles of Shamanism: Part 8

 Effectiveness is the measure of truth.

-Your soul sends you to this planet.
+Your soul sent you to this planet.
 You have a purpose.
 Now we all have differing views of what our purpose should be, but I say to you that your purpose is to grow love.
 Nothing more.

 Nothing more...there’s a lot less, though, that needs to be achieved.
-You have to grow up, make friends, study, start a family, earn a living by doing a job of work; or running your own business, maybe becoming a billionaire, lucky you.
+You have to grow up, make friends, study, start a family, earn a living by doing a job of work; or run your own business, maybe becoming a billionaire, lucky you.

 Or maybe you’ll be a hobo, down and out, scrounging a living from the waste of others.